kupietools/DYORassistant/README.md

 ## I. Origins

-Website  [http://DEXTools.io](http://DEXTools.io) have built a great information explorer for Uniswap.
+The folks behind the website  [http://DEXTools.io](http://DEXTools.io) have built a great information explorer for Uniswap.
 However, I found that as I explored the information it gave me, I had to do far too much clicking around to other websites to do my own research on the coins listed.
 I wanted a quicker way to gather information and determine which coins might be worth investing in, and more importantly,